 WYD is an encounter of young people from all around the world with the Pope amidst a festive, religious, and cultural atmosphere.
 The international WYD is held every two or three years and the last one was held in Krakow (Poland) in 2016.
 The official information hub for pilgrims and leaders from the United States is the World Youth Day USA (WYDUSA) office at the United States Conference of Catholic Bishops (USCCB) in Washington, DC.
 Go to www.wydusa.org for more details.
 You can also follow updates via Twitter and Facebook through @WYDUSA.

-Event organizers and government officials have repeatedly said that in order to participate in most events, you must register in advance and receive tickets.
+Event organizers and government officials emphasize that to participate in most events, you must register in advance and receive tickets.
 There is only one official site for registration: https://www.panama2019.pa/en/registration-of-pilgrims/.
-Organizers and government officials have also noted that rather than registering as individuals, most people are registering through local church ministries or apostolates, or in groups of five or more people.
+Organizers and government officials have also noted that, rather than registering as individuals for World Youth Day, most people are registering through local church ministries or apostolates, or in groups of five or more people.

 Traveling to Panama: